Visualization Generation with Large Language Models: An Evaluation: Related Work

 \subsection{Natural Language to Visualization}

-This section reviews the existing studies about NL2VIS, classifying them into rule-based and neural network-based categories.
-Since this work is to evaluate the LLM capability for the NL2VIS task, we differentiate the LLM-based algorithms as the third category.
+This section reviews existing studies on NL2VIS, classifying them into rule-based and \revise{deep learning-based} categories.
+Since this work aims to evaluate the LLM capability for the NL2VIS task, we differentiate the LLM-based algorithms as the third category.

 \textbf{Rule-based methods.} The NL2VIS studies in the early stage always adopt rule-based algorithms to realize natural language comprehension and users' intent extraction.
 Cox et al.~\cite{Cox-IJST2001-NLI2vis} propose a prototypical framework to use a natural language interface to generate data visualizations automatically.
-However, the prototype system they developed exerts limitations on the queries and can only generate data tables and bar charts.
+However, the prototype system they developed exerts limitations on queries and can only generate data tables and bar charts.
 Articulate~\cite{Sun-sg2010-Articulate} and DataTone~\cite{Gao-uist2015-DataTone} use the Stanford Parser library~\cite{StanfordParser} to analyze the natural language query and convert it to appropriate visualizations.
 In particular, DataTone adds a customized widget to tackle the ambiguity that exists in the natural language query compared with Articulate.
 Eviza~\cite{Setlur-uist2016-Eviza} adopts an ANTLR parser~\cite{Parr-spe1995-ANTLR}, strengthens the expressiveness of queries and can support users in interacting with data visualizations through natural languages.
 DeepEye~\cite{Luo-sigmod2018-DeepEye} uses OpenNLP~\cite{OpenNLP} to parse an underspecified query consisting of keywords and rank multiple candidate visualizations to be selected.
-FlowSense~\cite{Yu-tvcg2020-FlowSense} utilizes SEMPRE~\cite{Zhang-emnlp2017-SEMPRE} and CoreNLP~\cite{Manning-acl2014-CoreNLP} to realize semantic parsing and allows users to leverage the advantages of dataflow visualization systems for data analysis by natural language interactions.
+FlowSense~\cite{Yu-tvcg2020-FlowSense} utilizes SEMPRE~\cite{Zhang-emnlp2017-SEMPRE} and CoreNLP~\cite{Manning-acl2014-CoreNLP} to perform semantic parsing and allows users to take advantage of dataflow visualization systems for data analysis by natural language interactions.
 NL4DV~\cite{Narechania-tvcg2021-NL4DV} also adopts CoreNLP~\cite{Manning-acl2014-CoreNLP} to extract data attributes from the input query and decide the predefined tasks according to the query, and is interface-agnostic compared with previous approaches.
-Although rule-based algorithms are relatively easy to apply, they have constraints on the natural language inputs or cannot comprehend complex queries.
-Thus, their performances are surpassed by subsequent neural network-based techniques.
+Although rule-based algorithms are relatively easy to apply, they have constraints on natural language inputs or cannot comprehend complex queries.
+Thus, their performances are surpassed by subsequent \revise{deep learning} techniques.